Legrandin/pycryptodome/Doc/src/vs_pycrypto.rst

 PyCryptodome exposes *almost* the same API as the old `PyCrypto <https://www.dlitz.net/software/pycrypto>`_ so that *most* applications will run unmodified.
-However, a very few breaks in compatibility exist had to be introduced for those parts of the API that represented a security hazard or that were too hard to maintain.
+However, a very few breaks in compatibility had to be introduced for those parts of the API that represented a security hazard or that were too hard to maintain.